mastersaboffice/hrafn-annwn/CODEX.md

 ---

-## H) ENTRYPOINTS — Tiny CLIs That Bind Everything
+## I) ENTRYPOINTS — Tiny CLIs That Bind Everything

 **These are the rituals that invoke the daemon.**